hupf/tws18-graphql/05_mutations.md

 # Mutations

 Apart from the `query` type, a GraphQL service can optionally provide a `mutation` type to allow to modify data.
-The separation between these two types is pure convention (just like avoiding to modify data in `GET` requests).
+The separation between these two types is pure convention (just like avoiding to modify data in HTTP `GET` requests).
 Technically any query could be implemented to modify data.

 Again, assume having the following schema: